diogene5/aliemcards_cards/cards/upper-gi-bleed.md

 ---
 title: Does Your Patient have a Severe Upper GI Bleed (UGIB)?
 authors:
-    - Michelle Lin, MD
+  - 'Michelle Lin, MD'
 created: 2011/06/17
-updates:
+updated: null
 categories:
   - Gastroenterology
   - EBM
 ---

 # Does Your Patient have a Severe Upper GI Bleed (UGIB)?